Engineering Effective Hamiltonians: Introduction

+Our method is aimed at complementing the existing quantum control tools dealing with open quantum systems and systems interacting with non-Markovian environments which have been reviewed in \cite{Glaser_2015} and \cite{Brif_2010}.
 We generalize the pre-existing work by extending the block-matrix methods to compute the perturbation theory terms in Equation~\eqref{eq:nestedIntegrals} to arbitrary order, and also develop tools for approximating nested integrals involving arbitrary scalar functions $f(t_1,t_2,...,t_n)$.
 This is done by showing that the perturbation theory terms may themselves be written as parts of solutions to first order matrix differential equations, which we call the \emph{Van~Loan equations}.
 The Van~Loan equations have the same form as the Schr{\"o}dinger equation, and in particular depend on the control amplitudes in the same way.
 The immediate benefit of this formulation is that control and optimization of the perturbation theory terms is now a computational problem of the same kind as standard unitary design, and as such the same optimization methods, including those that use gradient information, can be employed.
 Most of this manuscript is devoted to attempting to clearly demonstrate how to exploit the differential equation formulation for the purpose of numerical control searches that involve various perturbation expressions.

 Some of the authors of this manuscript have successfully employed the methods presented for nanoscale magnetic resonance imaging experiments \cite{rose_2018}.
 These experiments posed a very challenging control setting -- we were dealing with an ensemble of strongly dipolar coupled proton spins that experienced a vast Rabi (control) field strength ($|a(t)|$) variation of $0.9~\text{MHz}\le |a(t)| \le 1.7~\text{MHz}$., while the phase coherence time ($T_2$) of the coupled spins was 11~$\mu$s.
-Our numerical tools helped us find control sequences that yielded a $\pi/2$ unitary rotation that was insensitive to first order perturbations due to dipolar and chemical shift Hamiltonians for the entire spin ensemble simultaneously.
+Our numerical tools helped us to find control sequences that yielded a $\pi/2$ unitary rotation that was insensitive to first order perturbations due to dipolar and chemical shift Hamiltonians for the entire spin ensemble simultaneously.
 Even though the rotation took 7.5~$\mu$s to implement, it enabled an increase of spin $T_2$ by a factor of $\sim 500$.
 We strongly believe that such coherence time enhancements would not have been possible without the numerical tools developed here.

 In this manuscript, we first give some background for matrix differential equations and effective Hamiltonians in Section~\ref{sec:aht}.
 We then specify our general approach for tackling control problems in Section~\ref{sec:controlSetup}.
 With Section~\ref{sec:diff_comp_methods}, we present a solution for a general time dependent upper triangular block matrix differential equation and highlight how it can be used for calculating nested integrals in Equation~\eqref{eq:nestedIntegrals}.
 Subsequently, we exemplify the construction of Van Loan block matrix differential equations and numerical control optimizations with five examples in Section~\ref{sec:examples}, which include the control sequence we engineered for the aforementioned nanoscale magnetic resonance experiments that was optimized to be implemented in the presence of a non-trivial transfer function for the control hardware.